-  “While you may think your pet sitter will only need to be able to feed and walk your dog or feed your cat and scoop litter boxes, emergencies and dangerous situations can occur — from arriving to a home to find a cat with a possible urinary tract infection (which can be lethal) to encountering stray dogs while on a dog wall,” Stultz-Hairston says.
+“While you may think your pet sitter will only need to be able to feed and walk your dog or feed your cat and scoop litter boxes, emergencies and dangerous situations can occur — from arriving to a home to find a cat with a possible urinary tract infection (which can be lethal) to encountering stray dogs while on a dog walk,” Stultz-Hairston says.
 “So it’s important that your pet sitter be trained and comfortable handling unexpected situations.”

 5. Can you provide references?